Casting vote: Use within a legislative body

+Robert's Rules of Order

+Under some rules of parliamentary procedure, notably Robert's Rules of Order, the presiding officer does not have a "casting vote" in the way it is normally understood as a duty or option to vote to break a tie.

 Robert's Rule of Order Newly Revised (12th Edition, 2020) does not include the concept of a casting vote.
 In RONR the presiding officer may vote by ballot and vote to break a tie.
 Quite differently than a casting vote, however, the presiding officer can also vote to cause a tie, defeating the motion (RONR 4:56, 44:12).

-On small boards, however, those that are smaller than 12 persons, Robert's Rules of Order Newly Revised, 12th Edition (2022) empowers the chair to use their rights as members.
+On small boards, however, those that are fewer than 12 persons, Robert's Rules empowers the chair to use their rights as members.
 If a member, not only may the chair debate all questions, but the chair can also vote on all questions: "If the Chairman is a member, he may, without leaving the chair, speak in informal discussions and in debate, and vote on all questions."
 (RONR 49:21, 7).

 Informal discussions and motions may even be initiated by the chair (see footnote 4, 49:21).
 The chair of either small or large boards may only vote once (44:12), but if the chair of a small board withholds that vote until the mind of the house is known, the chair may vote to break or to cause a tie.